KUBDatalab/2022-04-26-DC-HUM/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to students and researchers interested in working with data in the context of the Humanities
 </p>
 {% endcomment %}